dotherightthing/kss-node/demo-dotherightthing/README.md

 1. Configuration file - Add an option to include jQuery, in case it is not available in the parent project
 1. Github - apply to merge changes with the original kss-node project, if appropriate
 1. Generator - doesn't work when the config file contains paths with spaces, even when these are escaped or quoted
+1. Generator - prevent other Terminal windows (like SASS compiler) from being closed when the Generator is closed